 Audrey has this unique, incredible ability to make it seem like absolutely no work is getting done until BAM!
 All of a sudden you have everything you need to write an essay that really makes your personality and creativity shine through, even about the most mundane topics like “Why do you want to go to our school?”
 Never in a million years did I think my Common Application essay would really be about my first love—the Charlotte Douglas International Airport—but while all my friends and family told me that it was a ridiculous topic, Audrey grabbed onto the idea and it ended up being a phenomenal way to get my philosophy on everything from hats to life to the best meals a person can eat (toast with grape jam obviously).
 Audrey helped me to put myself into perspective, which in turn helped me write essays with a personal touch that I could not have written with anyone else.
 I can’t thank her enough for everything she did for me.

-Finn Sullivan, Shawnee Mission East Class of 2022 / University of Michigan Class of 2026
+Finn Sullivan, University of Michigan Class of 2026

 Amidst a college application process that is as exciting as it is daunting, Audrey was my fearless guide.
 I knew she was the right college advisor for me when she pulled out a deck of spirit animal cards on the first day and together we picked a nonbinary whale out of the deck who we decided would guide us through this process.
 Throughout the journey—when finding a major, writing essays, and eventually choosing a college—we thought: what would Mx.
 Whale do?
 Guided by Mx.
 Whale’s emotional openness, compassion, and fearlessness, Audrey and I were rooted in authenticity throughout the whole process.
 When I began working with her in January of my junior year, I was entirely clueless about the process, didn’t know what I wanted to major in, and was even unsure of my criteria for a school.
 Audrey spent months helping me sort through my interests, make pro/con lists, and research schools and majors until I could begin to make sense of what I truly valued in a school.
 She helped me explore majors by suggesting books like The Overworked American by Juliet Schor and Gut by Giulia Enders until I decided to apply as a sociology major.
 This is what makes Audrey different from other advisors: I never felt categorized as a “type” of student or applicant put into a box—Audrey took her sweet time getting to know the nuances and deviations and aspirations that had been ignored or overlooked by my other guidance counselors.
 This meant that, not only could Audrey provide guidance on schools, majors, and programs that would appeal to me, but she could also help me find and get in touch with relevant internships and even help me turn my Bachelorette obsession into a riveting college essay topic.
 Audrey emphasizes authenticity in all aspects of the process, taking the time to milk out my quirky family game night stories and strange yet poignant relationship with kombucha-making in order to make sure that colleges got a vivid holistic picture in my applications.
 The great thing about Audrey’s process is that she meets you where you are, whether you come in with a dream school like my cousin did or had no idea as I did.
 Completing this process, I am thrilled to look back and truly feel like I put my best foot forward and have found my place.